Garmin Venu 2 vs Venu 2 Plus: Which fitness smartwatch should you get?

-The new Garmin Venu 2 Plus fits the existing Garmin watch lineup exceptionally well.
-It is somewhat more advanced than the Garmin Venu 2 and slightly more expensive.
+With the announcement of the new Garmin Venu 2 Plus, one must ask the obvious question: which is better, the Venu 2 or the Venu 2 Plus?
+The Venu 2 Plus is somewhat more advanced than the Garmin Venu 2 and slightly more expensive.
 For the extra price, you get a couple of more features added to the already extensive feature list of the Venu 2.
 But are these extras worth the premium, or should you get a Garmin Venu 2 instead?

 The Garmin Venu 2 is one of the best fitness trackers, and the best Garmin watch for people who need something less hardcore than a Garmin Forerunner 945 or a Garmin Fenix 6 Pro.
 It has a beautiful AMOLED display, decent battery life, silky smooth touch interactions and heap loads of health and wellness features.
 No wonder it received the T3 Platinum Award.